-- Members of the public and members of the dental profession are entitled to expect that you make decisions based on your conscientious assessment of what is in the public interest, without regard to your own interests or those of other organisations or individuals you are connected to. - Do not exploit your association with the GDC for your own gain or that of others, and avoid any situation in which you might even accidentally give the impression that you are in a position to trade influence or access. - If you have any involvement with a dental business or organisation whose value, prospects or well-being might be affected by GDC decisions or policies, take responsibility for ensuring that your motivation and actions could not be challenged by managing interests openly.
+- Members of the public and members of the dental profession are entitled to expect that you make decisions based on your conscientious assessment of what is in the public interest, without regard to your own interests or those of other organisations or individuals you are connected to. - Do not exploit your association with the GDC for your own gain or that of others, and avoid any situation in which you might - even accidentally - give the impression that you can trade influence or access. - If you have any involvement with a dental business or organisation whose value, prospects or well-being might be affected by GDC decisions or policies, take responsibility for ensuring that your motivation and actions could not be challenged by managing interests openly.